iHildy/create-hildy-app/README.md

 ## 💡 Why create-hildy-app?

-This starter template was created to address the common pain points of setting up a modern Next.js application:

-- **⚡ Zero Configuration** - Everything is pre-configured and ready to use
+- **⚡ Edge-First** - Built for Cloudflare's global edge network
-- **🛡️ Type Safety First** - End-to-end type safety with TypeScript, Zod, and tRPC
+- **🛡️ Type Safety** - End-to-end types with TypeScript, Zod, Drizzle, and tRPC
 - **📦 Monorepo Ready** - Scalable architecture with pnpm workspaces
+- **🔐 Auth Included** - BetterAuth for secure, modern authentication
+- **☁️ Cloud Native** - D1, R2, and Workers out of the box
-- **🎨 Beautiful by Default** - Professional UI components with Tailwind and shadcn/ui
+- **🎨 Beautiful by Default** - Tailwind and shadcn/ui
-- **🧪 Testing Ready** - Vitest setup with testing utilities and examples
-- **🤖 AI-Optimized** - Comprehensive Cursor rules for AI-assisted development
-- **📈 Production Ready** - Optimized builds, error handling, and deployment configs
-- **🔄 Best Practices** - Industry-standard patterns and code organization

-Built with ❤️ for developers who want to focus on building features, not configuring tools.
+Built with ❤️ for developers who want to deploy to the edge.